Frequently Asked Questions

 Yes!
 Our programs are divided into three trimesters, each separated with a two week break.

-We also have a Spring and Fall Break similar to other school breaks.
+Our Winter, Spring and Fall Breaks are similar to other school break schedules.

 Do you offer additional services outside of the rotations?

 Yes!
-Blue Bird Day offers extended day therapeutic services.
+Blue Bird Day offers Extended Day therapeutic services where treatment plans can be augmented to fit the individual needs and schedules of families.
+Our therapists also treat in the home, as needed.
 Additionally, we partner with Eyas Landing for in home, school and clinic visits.
 Feel free to contact us to arrange the best schedule and solution for you and your child.